Sign a Letter

 Fill out the form below to add your name to a letter to the ILO's Executive Director, Guy Ryder.
 We also urge you to take up the issue in your community, with your union’s leadership, and with your government representatives.
 If you have any questions, please contact AIDS-Free World here.

 4 route des Morillons, CH-1211

 Dear Mr. Director-General,

-As members of the Union Locals listed below, we are writing to express our serious concern that the ILO is excluding millions of girls from your calculations of child labour, and indeed from your calculations of the worst forms of child labour.
+We are writing to express our serious concern that the ILO is excluding millions of girls from your calculations of child labour, and indeed from your calculations of the worst forms of child labour.